Working Papers

 Please email Peter for copies of these working papers: peter.rich@cornell.edu

 Rich, Peter and Christian Sprague.
 “Separate and Unequal Options: Neighborhood Educational Access in the Era of School Choice.”
-Revise and resubmit.
+Working paper under review.

 Rich, Peter, Haowen Zheng, and Christian Sprague.
 “Inequality in the Competition for Access to High-Achieving and High-Growth Schools Across Metropolitan Area Housing Markets.”
 Working paper.